EIS-Hub/Mosaic/README.md

 ### Acknowledgement

-Our preprocessing of Spiking Heidelberg Digits (SHD) and Spiking Google Speech Commands (SSC) datasets is based on the code from [https://github.com/fzenke/spytorch](SpyTorch from Friedemann Zenke).
+Our preprocessing of Spiking Heidelberg Digits (SHD) and Spiking Google Speech Commands (SSC) datasets is based on the code from [SpyTorch from Friedemann Zenke](https://github.com/fzenke/spytorch).

 ### Citation